When it comes to the tankless water heater, one of the bigger mistakes is buying a unit that is too weak to satisfy all our hot water needs.

 To properly answer what size tankless water heater do you need, you have to figure out two things beforehand:

 - What are your maximum hot water needs?

-We need to tally all these hot water up.
+We need to tally all this hot water needs up.
 Here’s a useful table of how much GPMs do different water fixtures require:

 |Fixture||Gallons Per Minute (GPM)|